LoyolaChicagoCS/gradhandbook/source/general.rst

-Presentation of conference papers is an important part of students’ professional development, and MS CS students working on a thesis in particular should aim to give at least two papers during their graduate careers—preferably including professional and not just graduate-student conferences.
+Presentation of conference papers is an important part of students’ professional development, and MS CS students working on a thesis in particular should aim to give at least two papers during their graduate careers — preferably including professional and not just graduate-student conferences.

 Each semester the Graduate School has funds to support graduate student travel for the purpose of presenting papers or chairing sessions at conferences.
 Since funds are limited, students should apply immediately upon acceptance of their papers or sessions.
-(Forms are available at http://www.luc.edu/gradschool/servicesandresources_forms.shtml).
+Application is through http://gsps.luc.edu, under internal awards.

 .. index:: Career Center
    jobs